-Earlier, development for the Feather file format moved to the Apache Arrow codebase.
+Earlier this year, development for the Feather file format moved to the Apache Arrow codebase.
 I will explain how this has already affected Feather and what to expect from the project going forward.

 Feather: How's it related to Arrow?